What We Do

 In 2022, WCDRC had a change in leadership.

-Dearborn, Mich., April 2022 – Susan Wilson, who was previously our Director of Operations, was promoted to serve as Executive Director of Wayne County Dispute Resolution Center (WCDRC) upon departure of the nonprofit organization’s former director.
-More information to come.
+Dearborn, Mich., April 2022 – Susan Wilson was promoted to serve as Executive Director of Wayne County Dispute Resolution Center (WCDRC) upon departure of the nonprofit organization’s former director.
+Sue has almost 40 years of experience in the industries of accounting andmanagement.
+She was hired in as the Center’s accountant, promoted to Director of Operations in 2020, and then our Executive Director in 2022.

 What we believe